cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 - [[Izek Strazni|Izek]] sees his sibling -> He immediately recognizes them and is so excited, he freaks everyone out
 - PCs are arrested -> [[Izek Strazni|Izek]] comes around pretty quickly
 	- If a minor ordeal: [[Izek Strazni|Izek]] will use his authority to excuse the party and try to get them to the [[#Burgomaster's Mansion (N3)|Burgomaster's mansion]] where he says they'll be safe
-		- gives them a good chance to explore the mansion
+		- gives them a good chance to explore the mansion since they have his permission to be there
+	- If not minor: he will do what he must to follow the law and keep his sibling safe

 ## Maps
 ![[DM Map - Vallaki.jpg]]